-The PA271Q model has one dedicated Custom mode for each of the ten Picture Modes.
+The PA271Q and PA311D models have one dedicated Custom mode for each of the ten Picture Modes.

 Using the Color Configuration Wizard

 The Color Configuration Wizard is used to configure the color characteristics of the currently selected Picture Mode.
 Each of the available Picture Modes that can be selected and configured using either the MultiProfiler software or the On Screen Display (OSD) controls.